Five considerations for year-end wealth planning

 Year-end is a good time for business owners to figure out the right mix of salary and/or dividends they want to pay themselves.
 The decision will usually depend on their net income and how much money they need as personal income in any given year.

-Russell says the mix could be different one year versus the next, depending on life events.
+Triganza says the mix could be different one year versus the next, depending on life events.
 For instance, a business owner might want to take out more in a year they make a major personal purchase such as buying a car or funding a child’s education.
 Business owners looking to purchase a home may also want to increase their salary and/or dividend payments over a few years for greater tax efficiency.

 “With a salary, you are taking more income out of the corporation but creating more personal income and, in turn, more contribution room,” he says.
 “On the other hand, the more funds you have in the corporation, you can benefit from the deferral of taxes and have a larger pool of capital to invest in over a long period.”

-Russell strongly recommends business owners discuss their options with an advisor each year to ensure the greatest tax efficiency when taking money out of a corporation.
+Triganza strongly recommends business owners discuss their options with an advisor each year to ensure the greatest tax efficiency when taking money out of a corporation.

 Related Posts